Create a Lido CSM DV

 Use docker to create an ENR

-Obol has integrated a CSM details into the DV Launchpad.
-Choosing the "Lido CSM" withdrawal configuration allows you to create up to 12 validator keys (CSM's Early Access limit) with Lido's required withdrawal and fee recipient addresses.
+Obol has integrated the CSM details into the DV Launchpad.
+Choosing the "Lido CSM" withdrawal configuration allows you to create validator keys with Lido's required withdrawal and fee recipient addresses.

 To start, the squad leader opens the [DV Launchpad](https://launchpad.obol.org), then connects their wallet and chooses **Create a cluster with a group**.